 NOTE: The password jumper enables or disables the System Password and Setup Password features.
-For more information on the password jumper settings, see System Board Jumper Settings.
+For more information on the password jumper settings, see the chapter System board jumper settings in your system Owner's Manual.

 You can assign a new System Password and/or Setup Password or change an existing System Password and/or Setup Password only when the password jumper setting is enabled and Password Status is Unlocked.
 If the Password Status is Locked, you cannot change the System Password and/or Setup Password.